Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

-This chapter provides an overview of how social scientists can make use of text data.
-Vast amounts of text data can now be analyzed and searched so that different types of information can be retrieved.
+This chapter provides an overview of how social scientists can make use of text data using computational data analysis methods.
+We cover the types of analysis that can be done with text data (search, topic detection, classification, etc.) and give an overview of how to do these analysis, social science tasks that they’re useful for, and how to evaluate the results.
+We provide a set of tools that are commonly used for doing text analysis and provide ….
-Documents (and the underlying activities of the entities that generated the documents) can be categorized into topics or fields as well as summarized.
-In addition, machine translation can be used to compare documents in different languages.

-Understanding what people write
+Understanding human generated text
 -------------------------------

 You wake up and read the newspaper, a Facebook post, or an academic article a colleague sent you.
 You, like other humans, can digest and understand rich information, but an increasingly central challenge for humans is to cope with the deluge of information we are supposed to read and understand.
 As social scientists, we often deal with text data that comes from a variety of sources - open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, and news.
-A challenge we face when dealing with these types of data is how to efficiently incorporate it into our analysis just like we do with structured (tabular) data.
-For example, when analyzing survey responses or electronic health records data, both of which contain narrative text from the respondents and medical practitioners, the text data often gets ignored or read by the analysts (manually) and used anecdotally.
-Text analysis techniques described in this chapter allow you to use all of the data available, and efficiently incorporate large amounts of text data in your analysis.
+A challenge we face when dealing with these types of data is how to efficiently analyze it just like we do structured (tabular) data.
+For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or read by the analysts (manually) and used anecdotally.
+Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and efficiently incorporate large amounts of text data in your analysis.

-Human language is complex and nuanced, which makes analysis difficult.
-We often make simplifying assumptions: we assume our input is perfect text; we ignore humor [@halevy-09] and deception [@niculae-15; @ott-11];
-and we assume "standard" English [@kong-14]^[See Chapter 6 for a discussion of speech recognition, which can turn spoken language into text.].

-Recognizing this complexity, the goal of text mining is to reduce the complexity of text and extract important messages in a comprehensible and meaningful way
+Structure of the chapter:

-How is text data different?
+How is text data different than “structured” data?
-Define unstructured

-What types of analysis can be done?
+What types of analysis can be done with text data?
-Slide 6
+Use it by itself
+Combine it with structured data
+List the types of analysis and examples
+How do we do the analysis
+Processing Pipeline
+Tokenization
+Stemming
+Stopwords
+Linguistic analysis
+Turning text into a matrix
+Term weights
+TFIDF
+Analysis (what it is, how to do it, how to evaluate it, and applications/examples in social science) Finding similar documents
+Finding themes and topics (describe the methods, examples, and evaluation process) Clustering
+Topic models
+Classification  (describe the methods, examples, and evaluation process) Deep Learning and Word Embeddings
+Tools
+Summary

 Create box with text analysis vocabulary
 Corpus